-- Student Portal: for accessing student induction, study skills support, careers and employability resources, student wellbeing advice. - Student induction resources. - Student Guide: This provides information which is common to all students and gives guidance on a range of issues from the start of a student's relationship with the University of London through to their graduation. - VLE containing: self-assessment and student planner tools; comprehensive learning materials; e-resources/e-library; student forums and progress monitoring tools

-- Online student advisor and online tutor - Programme Regulations. - The Online Library: This provides a range of full-text, multidisciplinary databases where journal articles, book reviews and reports can be found. - A University of London email account and web area for personal information management.
+- Student Portal: for accessing study skills support, digital skills awareness, careers and employability resources, student wellbeing advice. - Student induction resources. - Student Guide: This provides information which is common to all students and gives guidance on a range of issues from the start of a student's relationship with the University of London through to their graduation. - VLE containing: self-assessment and student planner tools; comprehensive learning materials; e-resources/e-library; student forums and progress monitoring tools - Online Module Leader - Programme Regulations. - The Online Library: This provides a range of full-text, multidisciplinary databases where journal articles, book reviews and reports can be found. - A University of London email account and web area for personal information management. - Online student clubs and societies are also available via the learn.london.ac.uk Moodle platform and an online study group toolkit via the Discord platform.